 Not knowing who you are talking to is taking the risk of seeing your messages disappear in limbo.
 That’s what segmentation is all about: relying on buyer personas and data collection to deliver customised messages.
 To cut a long story short: being able to deliver the right message, to the right person, at the right time and via the right channel.

 Segmenting means forming groups of customers or prospects with common characteristics.
 These groups are both exhaustive (each individual belongs to a group), exclusive (this individual belongs to only one group) and homogeneous (all individuals within the group have characteristics that made this group possible).

 As an essential step since the earliest days of marketing, segmentation did not wait for our ecosystem’s digital transformation to impose itself.
 However, the digital era has significantly changed the way we segment our data, and especially the use we are now able to make of it.
 Fundamentals remain the same but the techniques evolve.

 Here are 5 ways to improve the segmentation of your data and bring more efficiency to your marketing.

 1. Enrich your data to qualify your audience

-The development of digital marketing allows a level of customization that has never been achieved before.
-The quantity and nature of data now available for collection and segmentation makes it possible to base decisions on proven behaviors.
+The development of digital marketing allows a level of customisation that has never been achieved before.
+The quantity and nature of data now available for collection and segmentation make it possible to base decisions on proven behaviours.

 However, to be exploited correctly, each segment must be enriched with a minimum of reliable data.
 Therefore, your database must constantly be updated to stay relevant.
 Contact details, personal preferences, purchase history… all this data can be processed by a CRM or a DMP which, once connected to onboarding tools, can even reconcile offline and online data.
 The data relevancy is crucial, as it will limit targeting errors and significantly increase the ROI of the marketing campaigns you will launch.